 The sign plan template addresses the use of road signs.
 It is not for interpretive exhibits or pedestrian signs.
 (Contact us if you are interested in pedestrian trail signing.
 Pedestrian versions of many standard national historic trail signs have been developed).

-Using the Web-based Sign Planning Tool to Create Your Sign Plan
+Using the Online Sign Planning Tool to Create Your Sign Plan

 Once you contact NPS and start your sign plan, go to this link for an online sign planning tool.